Fellow’s Profile

 Biography

-As a mediator, I work with families and healthcare professionals to facilitate conversations that promote mutual decision-making about the care and treatment of unwell children and adults.
-Conflicts in health and social care are devastating for patients, families and professionals, especially when they involve a child with a life-limiting condition.
+I am a medical mediator who practices independently and with the UK's Medical Mediation Foundation.
+In my work, I support families and healthcare professionals by facilitating conversations that promote mutual decision-making about the care and treatment of unwell individuals.
+Conflicts in health and social care can be devastating for patients, families, and professionals, especially when they involve life-limiting conditions.

 Disclaimer